Kids Camp (ages 7-15)

 Participants graduate from Kids Camp at age 15 or the year that they will be turning 15.
 Graduates attend a graduation ceremony at camp to honour their achievements.
 Graduation ceremony attendance is only for volunteers and participants.

 Our minimum ratio of campers to counsellors is 3:1.
-Cabin groups consist of 4 to 12 campers with at least two, but often three or four, adult counsellors per cabin group.
+Cabin groups consist of 4 to 7 campers with at least two, but often three, adult counsellors per cabin group.

 We eat delicious food!
 We provide kid-friendly meals and offer many healthy options.
 Many of our campers say that Camp Goodtimes food is just as good as a home-cooked meal.